 - Interrupt people.

 - Spend money impulsively.

 - Struggle to sit still while in meetings or at gatherings

-Again, people with ADHD don't want to be hyperactive or impulsive, the parts of the brain which inhibit movement or impulsive behaviour do not work the same as in non-ADHD brains.
+Again, people with ADHD don't want to be hyperactive or impulsive, the parts of the brain which inhibit movement or impulsive behaviour do not work the same as in the brains of people with ADHD.